roots/docs/sage/tailwind-css.md

 The ideal setup is to remove _all_ classes that you aren't using from Tailwind, and only configure Tailwind with the classes that are required for your project.

-In the future, we might an add a more streamlined approach to doing this to Bud's `theme.json` generator.
+In the future, we might add a more streamlined approach to doing this to Bud's `theme.json` generator.
 For now, deciding how you want the front-end CSS to work for Tailwind generated classes is up to you.